 There’s also a fair bit of rain that falls throughout February – not loads, but around half the month sees some pretty rainy/cloudy days.
 The days are also short, with the sun setting around 6 pm.
 Looking for a nice spot?

 The Madeira Islands may be a good idea just off the coast of northwest Africa.
 This is one of the warmer spots in Portugal during February.

 March sees Portugal dry up a little more, and winter begins to disappear.
 The average temperatures are now 18°C – much warmer than before.
 Some days in various parts of the country peak at highs in the early 20s!
 It can be pretty windy in coastal regions, so it’s still not going to be the best time to visit Portugal if you plan on hitting the beach.

 But with the much drier weather and some lovely, sunny days, you’ll be able to enjoy exploring cities, like Porto, in shorts and a t-shirt without worrying too much about getting caught in the rain or passing out from the heat that comes later in the year.

 Weather in Portugal in April

-April is a beautiful spring month in Portugal; this is the month when you’ll get to enjoy some good Easter celebrations, too.
+April in Portugal is a beautiful spring month; this is the month when you’ll get to enjoy some good Easter celebrations, too.
 Weather-wise, it’s getting really good in April.
 Lisbon hits highs of 20°C, but be warned; it can still get quite cold in the evenings.
 It’s a great time of year to visit Portugal, especially the countryside.

 Spring flowers will be in bloom, and the land will be bursting into life.
 Days are starting to get longer as well: at the start of April, the sun sets at 8 pm, but by the end of the month, it’s more like 8:40 pm.
 That means more time for wandering around and enjoying the chilled atmosphere of Portugal’s towns and cities.